gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-simple/README.md

     $ terraform apply
     ```

-1. Build the example TFC Agent image using Google Cloud Build.
+1. Build the example Terraform Cloud agent image using Google Cloud Build.
 Alternatively, you can also use a prebuilt image or build using a local docker daemon.

     ```sh
     $ export PROJECT_ID="your-project-id"